5 Swimming Pool Design Mistakes to AvoidAugust 23, 2022

 Mistake #5 – Not Going for a Custom Pool Design

-You may be able to find a standard pool that fits your needs, but you’ll likely still want to add some customizations to get the look, atmosphere, and amenities you want.
+You may be able to find a standard pool that fits your needs, but you’ll likely still want to add some customizations and pool tile ideas to get the look, atmosphere, and amenities you want.
 Ignoring all of that and avoiding any customizations could leave you with a pool that doesn’t complement your custom home or isn’t what you need or want.

 A pool can be a big addition to your custom home design, so you want to make sure what you’re adding is going to work for you and be what you want.
 Plus, opting for a completely custom pool design or at least an approach that allows you to customize from a standard base allows you to take advantage of pool design trends that you like and built-in amenities that you love.